“The image has a central role in diverse models of learning, for it springs from the deepest roots of meaning.

 PORTRAITS & LANDSCAPES

-From the 1970s to the 1990s I photographed remote expeditions - to the Arctic, Himalaya, Kimberley, and other wilderness regions (see below) - and produced an internationally released TV documentary film of Australia's first Arctic expedition, screened by Discovery, CBC, BBC, ABC and across Europe.
+For over 20 years I photographed remote expeditions on film - to the Arctic, Himalaya, Kimberley, and other wilderness regions (see below) - and produced an internationally released TV documentary film of Australia's first Arctic expedition, screened by Discovery, CBC, BBC, ABC and across Europe (see Arctic below).

-Today, my colour sensibility is shaped by Saul Leiter, Tom Blachford and the American modernist movement.
+Today, on film and digital, my colour sensibility is shaped by Saul Leiter, Tom Blachford and the American modernist movement.
 For architectural and compositional inspiration I call on Hélène Binet, Ernst Haas and Fan Ho.
 For insights into human behaviour I follow Edward Steichen and Elliot Erwitt.
 For portraiture, I value the work of Snowdon, Jane Bown and Edward Curtis.
-For me, photography is art, and colour is life, while for portraits sepia is the great humanising medium.
+For me, photography is art, and colour is life, As Henry David Thoreau observed "It's not what you look at, it's what you see".